GlobalAICommunity/global-ai-bootcamp-2025/README.md

 ## Content for your bootcamp

+### Keynote
+Keynote will be made available on 23 February 2024.
+Please keep 15 minutes free on your event.

 ### Lab: Explore the OpenAI GPT Models
 This lab offers a practical and immersive learning experience in Prompt Engineering.
 Discover the power of techniques like zero-shot learning and chain of thought.
 Explore the creative potential of DALL-E for image generation.
 Learn how to effectively use function calling to unlock the full capabilities of prompt engineering.
 **Duration:** 75 Minutes